-The start of the #plant20 growing season has been more favorable to many Midwestern farmers.
-Over the last month and more specifically the last 10 days Twitter and my email has been filled with images of early planted soybean going into the ground and we are just starting to see the first images of soybean beginning to crack and emerge.
-As farmers, agronomists and technical service providers begin to assess the 2020 soybean stands here are a few items to contemplate before re-plant recommendations are made.
+The start of the #plant22 growing season has been significantly less favorable than #plant21 for many Midwestern farmers.
+According to today’s NASS report for WI: Soybean planting was 26 percent complete, 9 days behind last year and 2 days behind the average.
+Soybeans emerged was 1 percent, 12 days behind last year and 8 days behind the average.
+Today we are starting to see the first wide spread images of soybean beginning to crack and emerge in WI.
+As farmers, agronomists and technical service providers begin to assess the 2022 soybean stands here are a few items to contemplate before re-plant recommendations are made.

 - Get an accurate stand assessment.
 We are often drawn to the worst areas of fields and over-blow how bad the overall stand really is.
 You can go old school and use the tape or hula-hoop method or try a digital approach such as Bean Cam the WSMB funded soybean replant app!

 - An effective stand is obviously important to maximize soybean seed yield.
 However the downside yield risk for a sub-par stand is minimal until stands fall below 50,000 plants per acre.
 The synergy of early planting coupled with breeders adding 3x yield to soybean branches at low populations have effectively reduced the yield penalty for thins stands by 1/2 (Suhre et al. 2014) .
 Therefore we recommend the following.

 - Early planted soybean yield is maximized with stands that range from 100,000 (high yield environment) to 135,000+ (low yield environment) plants per acre.

 - When soybean stands are less than 50,000k plants per acre, inter-plant new seed with a similar maturity into the existing stand.
 DO NOT TEAR UP THE STAND AND START OVER.